kirkorianlab/kirkorianlab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: @ the <a href='https://humanecology.wisc.edu/'> University of Wisconsin -- Madison School of Human Ecology </a>
+subtitle: <a href='https://humanecology.wisc.edu/'> University of Wisconsin -- Madison School of Human Ecology </a>

 profile:
   align: right